pondrejk/dizzer/chap-vis_challenges-density.md

 Other stuff to check:
 @janetzko2018pixel

+@keim2008visual -- original way to deal with display density --  get bigger screen (aka powerwall) -- also see fig3 Varying degree of pixel overlap depending on screen resolution -- basically a kind of cartogram solution

 ## Aggregation

 !Todo -- isn't this denying the base property of BD (no aggregation?).
 No. It is visual aggregation at the end of the visualisation pipeline -- has many advantages: choosing the aggragation properties (not dictated by data provider), combinig data sources into aggragation ...